When recurring stablecoin billing makes sense

 Make renewal expectations obvious from day one

 The first checkout is only the beginning.
-Buyers need to understand what the renewal experience will feel like, otherwise the subscription creates more support work than retained revenue.
+Buyers need to understand what the renewal experience will feel like, otherwise the subscription creates more confusion than retained revenue.

 This article works best as part of a broader rollout cluster, not as a standalone read.